 Power & Piety is an ambitious project to visit, describe and photograph over one thousand monastic houses to be found throught the British Isles.
 The communities of monks, nuns and friars that lived there exercised a powerful influence on society, culture, art, learning and agriculture.

-As the religious orders accumulated land and wealth, there arose from the English countryside the most magnificent churches and conventual buildings that reflected their high status.
+As the religious orders accumulated land and wealth, there arose from the countryside the most magnificent churches and conventual buildings that reflected their high status.
 However, this religious fervour was not to last and was finally extinguished between 1536 and 1540, when Henry VIII ordered the dissolution and destruction of all monasteries.
 Yet, much has survived to remind us of a momentous period in our history.

-During our near twenty-year collaboration, we have visited virtually all the monastic remains described in these books and have taken thousands of photographs.
+During our over twenty-year collaboration, we have visited virtually all the monastic remains described in these books and have taken thousands of photographs.
 Others have generously permitted the use of their photographs in places we have been unable to reach.
 Our selection has been made to illustrate some of the more interesting features on each site, as well as the elaborate architectural detail that has survived in many monasteries.
 It is hoped that these might encourage a visit when in the vicinity, or persuade some intrepid adventurers that a long journey would be worthwhile.

 The foreword was kindly written by Cardinal Vincent Nichols, Archbishop of Westminster, for which we are very grateful.

-As you explore the sample pages provided for each of the four volumes you will see the detailed gazetteer and location maps for each property.
+As you explore the sample pages provided for each of the eight volumes you will see the detailed gazetteer and location maps for each property.
 A short history is provided to bring them to life in your imagination.
 The thousands of full colour photographs are all provided with detailed captions and will guide you as to what to search for when you visit the sites.

 Please buy one or more copies and have your own record of Britain's wonderful monastic heritage.